Iowa Court Records

 Supreme Court

 The Supreme Court consists of seven members and is the constitutional head of the Iowa state judicial branch.
-This court’s primary function is to review the decisions, as well as any other written records, of trial courts in which appeals have been allowed with the aim of determining whether any significant legal errors may have occurred during the trial process.
-This court’s hearings do not involve juries, witnesses or the introduction of any new evidence.
-The Supreme Court exercises supervisory and administrative control over the state judicial branch and all judicial employees.
-This court also has the sole power to admit attorneys to the Iowa state bar and prescribes rules for attorney conduct as well as promulgating rules of procedure for the state courts.
+This court’s primary function is to review the decisions and other written records of trial courts in which appeals have been allowed to determine whether there were significant legal errors during the trial process.
+This court’s hearings do not involve juries, witnesses, or the introduction of any new evidence.

 Court of Appeals